-“licence” means a licence provided for by section 9 of the Act;
+licence means a licence provided for by section 9 of the Act;

-“principal officer”, in relation to a private adoption agency, includes a person who is acting in the office of principal officer of the agency.
+principal officer, in relation to a private adoption agency, includes a person who is acting in the office of principal officer of the agency.

 6. Functions that may be performed under licence